José Bautista: 2015

 In early 2015, Bautista earned 10-and-5 rights by having at least 10 years of service time in the big-leagues, with the last 5 being on the same team.
 These rights give Bautista the ability to veto any trade he would be involved in.
-In a home game against the Orioles on April 21, Bautista hit his 250th career home run.
+In a home game against the Baltimore Orioles on April 21, 2015, Bautista hit his 250th career home run.
 He injured his right shoulder during that game, attempting to throw out Delmon Young at first base.
 He was held out of the lineup for several days before returning, exclusively as the designated hitter.
 Bautista received a cortisone shot on May 24 and returned to the outfield on June 2, against the Washington Nationals.
-On July 6, Bautista was named to his sixth-consecutive All-Star team, as a reserve outfielder in Cincinnati.
+On July 6, Bautista was named to his sixth-consecutive All-Star team, as a reserve outfielder at Great American Ball Park in Cincinnati.
 However, on July 11, it was announced that he would sit out the game due to a shoulder injury.
-Bautista tied Vernon Wells for second place on the Blue Jays' all-time home run list on July 21, when he hit his 223rd home run for Toronto in a 7–1 win over the Athletics.
+Bautista tied Vernon Wells for second place on the Blue Jays' all-time home run list on July 21, when he hit his 223rd home run for Toronto in a 7–1 win over the Oakland Athletics.
 He surpassed Wells on July 24 in a 5–2 loss to the Seattle Mariners.

-On September 30, Bautista surpassed the 40 home run mark for the third time in his career, hitting a solo shot in the ninth inning against the Baltimore Orioles to extend the Blue Jays lead to 11–1.
+On September 30, Bautista surpassed the 40 home run mark for the third time in his career, hitting a solo shot in the 9th inning against the Orioles to extend the Blue Jays lead to 11–1.
 The Blue Jays would win the game, 15–2, and clinch the American League East.